-Belgium could be the perfect destination for students who want to develop their skills in one, two or maybe even three languages.
-Discover what it's like to study in the country...
+Belgium could be the perfect destination to develop skills in one, two or maybe even three languages.
+Discover what it's like to study in such a multicultural country...

-There are three official communities, which each have separate governments and parliaments.
-As a result, the higher education system differs depending on where you are studying:
+The education system in Belgium is based on linguistics.
+There are three official communities speaking either Dutch, French or German.
+These communities each have separate governments and parliaments and as a result, the higher education system differs depending on where you are studying:

 This is also known as the Dutch-speaking Community.
 It is merged with one of the three Belgian federal regions - Flanders, situated in the North.